Two dental assistant students practicing hands-on clinical skills on dental training models during a course at Dental AssistEd in Chicago, Illinois

 In 8 weeks you'll cover everything you need to work chairside and start contributing from day one.
 Instead of applying with zero background and hoping a dentist will train you, you come in already knowing what you're doing.

-Learn more about the program and how the WIOA grant works here.
+Learn more about the program here.

 What to Say in the Interview